kandolfp/ws22-ulg-python-git-docker/pages/git/basics.md

 # Basics of Git
 Git is a distributed VCS, in this case this means the entire _repository_ is distributed on various machines and possible multiple _remotes_.
 This was a clear design choice that allows individual contributors to work independently of the availability of a _remote_ but still have the full history available.
+The following is based on the [git training by the UnseenWizzard](https://github.com/UnseenWizzard/git_training).
+The main structure as well as the basic idea in the pictures follows this notes, with a view adaptations where needed.

 In particular, such a setup could look something like this:
 \figenv{Basic setup}{/assets/pages/git/distributed1.svg}{}